 FAROOQ KHAN Chairman Appointed Director since 2 December 2003; Chairman since 10 February 2004 Qualifications BJuris, LLB (Western Australia) Experience Mr Khan is a qualified lawyer having previously practised principally in the field of corporate law.
 Mr Khan has extensive experience in the securities industry, capital markets and the executive management of ASX-listed companies.
 In particular, Mr Khan has guided the establishment and growth of a number of public listed companies in the investment, mining and financial services sector.
 He has considerable experience in the fields of capital raisings, mergers and acquisitions and investments.
-Relevant interest in shares 11,717,58615 Special Responsibilities Chairman of the Board and Investment Committee Other current directorships in listed entities Executive Chairman and Managing Director of Queste Communications Ltd (ASX:QUE) (since 10 March 1998) (2) Executive Chairman of Orion Equities Limited (ASX:OEQ) (since 23 October 2006) (3) Chairman (appointed 18 December 2015) of Strike Resources Limited (ASX:SRK) (Director since 1 October 2015) Former directorships in other listed entities in past 3 years Nil
+Relevant interest in shares 11,717,58611 Special Responsibilities Chairman of the Board and Investment Committee Other current directorships in listed entities Executive Chairman and Managing Director of Queste Communications Ltd (ASX:QUE) (since 10 March 1998) Executive Chairman of Orion Equities Limited (ASX:OEQ) (since 23 October 2006) Chairman (appointed 18 December 2015) of Strike Resources Limited (ASX:SRK) (Director since 1 October 2015) Former directorships in other listed entities in past 3 years Alternate Director (for Simon Cato) of Keybridge Capital Limited (ASX:KBC) (26 June to 18 July 2019)